-How we plan to spend our allocation for 2022-23
+How we plan to spend our allocation for 2023-24

-Activity Linked to Cost 1 To improve the quality of P.E. and School sport at Discovery Academy, by investing in staff training and development related to the area including supporting the assessment route into Teaching for 1 candidate. "build capacity and capability within the school to ensure that improvements made now are sustainable and will benefit pupils joining the school in future years" (funding guidance @.gov) £4,000 2 To extend the range of activities beyond core PE that pupils are able to engage in in school and leisure time.
-To include boxing, bowling and gymnastics at community venues in the area. "introducing a new range of sports and physical activities to encourage more pupils to take up sport and physical activities." "hiring qualified sports coaches and PE specialists to work alongside teachers to enhance or extend current opportunities offered to pupils." (funding guidance @.gov) £1000
+Activity Linked to Cost 1 To extend the range of activities beyond core PE that pupils are able to engage in in school and leisure time.
+To include swimming and gymnastics "introducing a new range of sports and physical activities to encourage more pupils to take up sport and physical activities." "hiring qualified sports coaches and PE specialists to work alongside teachers to enhance or extend current opportunities offered to pupils." (funding guidance @.gov) £1000 2 To provide further training for staff to support pupils with water based and other offsite activities "You can use the PE and sport premium to fund the professional development and training that is available to schools to train staff to support high quality swimming and water safety lessons for their pupils." (funding guidance @.gov) £1000

-3 To provide further training for staff to support pupils with water based and water safety activities "You can use the PE and sport premium to fund the professional development and training that is available to schools to train staff to support high quality swimming and water safety lessons for their pupils." (funding guidance @.gov) £1000 4 To run a Discovery "Summer Games" to inspire participation and provide opportunities for young leaders to act as sports ambassadors "actively encourage pupils to take on leadership or volunteer roles that support the delivery of sport and physical activity" "introducing a new range of sports and physical activities to encourage more pupils to take up sport and physical activities." (funding guidance @.gov) £1000 5 To increase the offer of sports available to inspire and provide additional opportunities to engage in individual and team-based activities.
-Our increased offer will better reflect the changing demographic of the school in having more female students on roll. "introducing a new range of sports and physical activities to encourage more pupils to take up sport and physical activities." £2,000